Are you worried that your partner drinks too much?

 If you are regularly spotting signs your partner may have a drinking problem or even an alcohol addiction, there are several ways you can positively influence their drinking habits.

-Simply telling them not to drink or complaining about their drinking habits is unlikely to result in them curbing their alcohol intake and may even have the opposite effect.
+When your partner drinks too much, simply telling them not to drink or complaining about their drinking habits is unlikely to result in them curbing their alcohol intake and may even have the opposite effect.

 Accepting that your partner has a drinking problem without making excuses for them or relating problems resulting from too much drinking to other factors, can be the first important step towards their recovery.
 The next step is to tell them how their drinking is impacting you.